zevenet/zcli/README.md

 - object: it is the kind of object of the load balancer selected.
 - action: it is the verb to execute.
 - ids list: they are mandatories and they identify the object selected.
-They are taken from Zevenet with the GET /ids ZAPI request.
+They are taken from ZEVENET with the GET /ids ZAPI request.
 It is used to make the HTTP URI.
 If the object is a subobject (e.g. service) the previous keys are mandatories (e.g. farm name).
 - ids_params list: they are ids mandatories that cannot be parsed from id tree.
 It is used to make the URI. e.g.: the number of lines to show from a log file.
 - file_upload and file_download: it is the local file to upload/download to/from the load balancer.
 - param_body: They are the JSON parameters that are sent in the ZAPI request.
 The parameter name is indicated using the hyphen operator followed by the value (e.g.: -vip 192.168.100.144).
 This field can use the JSON input format using the option *-j*.